annarto/annarto.github.io/content/about.md

 ## Scholaships

+* 2018 Pixel Bytes and Film ORF Residency
-* 2016-2018 Distribution from Sixpackfilm
+* 2016-2019 Distribution from Sixpackfilm
 * 2015 Scholarschip for Video and Media Art from Austrian Cultural Ministry
 * 2015 Scholarship from Austrian Ministry  for Science, Research and Economy
 * 2015 Toronto animated society Residency